 How to Cite

-[Identification of item], the Isabelle Perkinson Williamson Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.
+[Identification of item], Isabelle Perkinson Williamson papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 Click to find related materials at Duke University Libraries.

 - Williamson, Lee Hoomes